Implementing the Recovery Insert

 Circle the three initial recovery tracks below the fork in the road and label it "Patch Care."
 Circle the upper green track above the fork in the road and label it "Fix Care."

 "When you reach the fork in the road when you're feeling better you'll have an important decision to make.
 You'll be feeling better, but the supporting muscles and ligaments haven't fully healed and strengthened.
 So results are rarely long lasting.
 That's why we refer to this as patch care.

 "Without the strengthening and healing that happens up here, you'll be predisposed to a relapse.
 It's hard to predict when, but it's usually when you're experiencing some type of stress.

 "When this happens, I hope you won't blame me or chiropractic.
 Just come on back in and we'll get you going again."

-Circle the sentence in the middle of the second paragraph under Decision Time, drawing an arrow to the fork in the road at decision time and reading the line aloud.
+Circle the upper paragraph in the Decision Time text, drawing an arrow to the fork in the road at decision time and reading the line aloud.

 "If you end your care before fully healing muscles and soft tissues, you can invite a relapse.
 Regardless of your choice, and you don't need to decide now, just remember our job is to offer the finest chiropractic care possible, and your job is to decide how much of it you want.

-"Oh, and when you've had enough, let me know on your last visit.
-That way we can celebrate your success, close your case file properly and send you on your way."
+"Oh, and when you've had enough, let me know.
+That way we can celebrate your success, archive your case file in case you need us again and send you on your way."